Recovering from the Gatlinburg Fires of 2016

 Has Gatlinburg Recovered from the Fires of 2016?

 Gatlinburg has made an incredible recovery from the devastating fires of 2016.
 Now, just one year after the damage occurred, many visitors can’t even tell there was a fire.
 Most properties have been rebuilt, and all of the main attractions in town are open for business.
-Great Smoky Mountains National Park is fully open, and the mountain views, beautiful green forests, and tranquil waterfalls are all ready for your visit.
+Great Smoky Mountains National Park is fully open.
+The mountain views, beautiful green forests, and tranquil waterfalls are all ready for your visit.

 It’s now been over a year since the fire tore through Gatlinburg and the surrounding mountains.
-After the fire, two teenagers were charged with arson for starting the fire in the Chimney Tops area of the Park, but they were eventually released due to the incredible set of circumstances that came together to make it such a tragic event.
+Two teenagers were charged with arson for starting the fire in the Chimney Tops area of the Park.
+However, they were eventually released due to the incredible set of circumstances that came together to make it such a tragic event.
 Tourists have returned to Gatlinburg, and property owners have rebuilt their homes, cabins, and businesses.
-Of course, the mountain views are still beautiful, and all the things that make this area so perfect to us are still here.
+Of course, the mountain views are still beautiful.
+All the things that make this area so perfect to us are still here.

 Unfortunately, some of the national media attention made visitors believe that Gatlinburg had burned to the ground.
 This couldn’t be farther from the truth.
 The attractions along the Parkway received only smoke damage for the most part.
-Two weeks after the fire, Gatlinburg was once again welcoming visitors from all over the world to our peaceful mountain spot.
+Two weeks after the fire, Gatlinburg was once again welcoming visitors from all over the world.
+We wanted to bring them to our peaceful mountain spot.

-In the end, losses are estimated to be over $1 billion.
+Estimated losses are over $1 billion.
 Aid to the area has come from many sources, for which we are very grateful.
 The Small Business Administration has helped local business with low-interest loans.
 Local celebrities like Dolly Parton have raised millions for local rebuilding efforts and to help families who have been affected.
-Federal and state lawmakers have included budget items this year to help Sevier County rebuild and get the area back to prime condition.
+Federal and state lawmakers have included budget items this year.
+This is to help Sevier County rebuild and get the area back to prime condition.

 Inside Great Smoky Mountains National Park, nearly 11,000 acres burned during the fires of 2016.
-While the number seems significant, the park has over 500,000 acres within its boundaries, and only a small percentage of the 11,000 burned acres was severe.
+While the number seems significant, the park has over 500,000 acres within its boundaries.
+Only a small percentage of the 11,000 burned acres was severe.
 Even though those scars on the landscape are there, the mountains are still here, and the forests are still beautiful.
 Within six months the Park had nearly every single trail back open.

 Looking forward, we are more optimistic than ever about the Gatlinburg area.
 The community came together in a time of need and had come back better than ever.